The mental and social impact of the epidemic, extreme weather events

 and the dangerous geo-political situation in Europe and China and

-the ongoing pandemic.
+the ongoing threat of a pandemic.

 order is playing out through the